dekhani/zybra-USSD/README.md

-# ZySwap – USSD DeFi Wallet on Celo
+# ZySwitch – USSD DeFi Wallet on Celo

 ZySwap enables USSD-based DeFi access on the Celo blockchain using smart contract wallets, mobile money integration, and meta-transaction relaying.